evelynlacerda/facebookform/README.md

 <div align="center">

-# 👥 Facebook: Create Account
+# 👥 Facebook Log In Page
-This project is a simple Facebook form clone.
-I decided to clone the create new account form, to apply what i've learned at the course DevQuest.
+This clone of Facebook Page was made to improve my skills in HTML, CSS and JavaScript.
+Here, I used the `flexbox` proprieties and `media queries` to make the page responsive.
+In total, are three different pages that are show according link that was clicked.

 ### 🚀 Technologies used: